 Kext (kernel extension) – Kexts are similar to Windows Drivers.
 They are modules loaded by the kernel that can add support for various things.
 When running OS X on a PC, you will need to add kexts to get full functionality out of your machine.

 UEFI (Unified Extendable Firmware Interface) – UEFI is an alternative interface to BIOS.
 If your motherboard has this, you will have UEFI booting options.
 If you’re using Chameleon/Chimera, you must ignore these.
 If you are using Clover (and have installed for use with UEFI), you must select the UEFI boot options.
 UEFI allows for more compatibility and faster boot times than standard BIOS.

 Power Management – This refers to your computer’s ability to use less power as needed.
 It enables sleep and SpeedStep, which dynamically controls how much power your CPU is using.
 On some Hackintoshes, namely those without Gigabyte motherboards, a few kexts will need to be patched to enable power management features.

 DSDT (Differentiated System Description Table) – This is an info file that tells your operating system how to interact with your hardware.
 It can be patched to add functionality in OS X.

-SMBIOS – The SMBIOS or system definition is how Apple machine identify themselves.
-Because we are running OS X on a machine that is not made by apple and has no specific SMBIOS we have to select the closest match.
+SMBIOS – The SMBIOS or system definition is how Apple machine identifies themselves.
+Because we are running OS X on a machine that is not made by Apple and has no specific SMBIOS we have to select the closest match.
 Fortunately, Clover will do this for us.
-An OS X machine will behave slightly differently depending upon what kind of Apple computer it believes it is.
+An OS X machine will behave slightly differently depending on what kind of Apple computer it believes it is.